korea-dbs/LPStore/README.md

 ## Demonstration

-SAMBench was demonstrated using a Google Pixel 7, showcasing its ability to construct realistic experimental environments and evaluate SQLite's performance under diverse conditions such as media file types and storage fragmentation.
+- SAMBench was demonstrated using a Google Pixel 7.
+It showed capability to construct realistic experimental environments and evaluate SQLite's performance under diverse conditions. (i.e. media file types, storage fragmentation)

 ## License

 This work is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

-## Acknowledgments

-- This project is a collaborative effort between Hankuk University of Foreign Studies and Samsung Electronics.
-- Special thanks to all contributors and the open-source community for making this project possible.

-## Contact

-For any inquiries, please reach out to the authors through their provided email addresses.

 # Part 2.
 SQLite-OP